duolingo/minject/docs/dependency_injection.md

 How does this library handle Dependency Injection?
 --------------------------------------------------

-This library contains a "Registry" module (duolingo.base.util.registry).
+This library contains a "Registry" module (duolingo_base.util.registry).
 Once a `Registry` instance is created, it can be used to initialize objects and provide references to dependency objects, while making it easy to configure and customize those objects based on the environment.
 This `Registry` object